swiss-ai-center/documentation/docs/tutorials/create-a-service-to-rotate-an-image.md

 === "Using the Backend UI"

-    Access the Core engine at <http://localhost:9090>.
+    Access the Core AI Engine at <http://localhost:9090>.

     The service should be listed in the **Registered Services** section.